This post contains compensated links. Please read our disclaimer for more info.

 Take a large pram or no pram at all

 We often get asked about how prams and strollers cope in Bali.
 I love taking a stroller as big prams are just too heavy and too wide to handle the paths.
 We have previously used the Mountain Buggy Nano and the Quicksmart stroller.
 Both fold up to go in the overhead plane lockers and handle the Bali paths well.
 The Nano would definitely be my pick due to storage space and quality.
 Strollers like the Baby Jogger City Mini would also be great for the streets of Bali and a bit more robust.
-Just remember a shade cover like CoziGo or Snooze Shade Plus when you go as it can get warm in the sun.
+Just remember a shade cover like Snooze Shade Plus when you go as it can get warm in the sun.
 Also a fan for the stroller is a great idea especially with babies that can heat up easily.

 Think that you have to take car seats with you